cheind/py-motmetrics/README.md

 ```

 When multiple sequences are supplied, `OVERALL` follows TrackEval's combination rules: detection counts are summed for DetA, AssA is weighted by detections, and HOTA is recomputed as `sqrt(DetA * AssA)` at each alpha before the final threshold average.
 This avoids incorrectly averaging per-sequence HOTA values.

+`compute_many` accepts `n_jobs` for parallel metric aggregation across independent
+sequences.
+Its default is `1`; use a larger value when evaluating multiple sequences.

 The CI pipeline also runs py-motmetrics and TrackEval 1.3.0 over the bundled
 `TUD-Campus` and `TUD-Stadtmitte` sequences.
 It checks per-sequence and combined